Overview of Git

-Now that we have learned how to create a branch and work on a branch, let us take a look at merge feature of Git by merging a branch into the master branch.
+Now that we have learned how to create a branch and work on it, let us take a look at the merge feature in Git by merging the branch we created to the master branch.

-Further in this git tutorial, let’s understand merging with an example.
-Say, we have a master and a feature branch.
+Let’s take the above example.
+Say, we have a master branch and a feature branch.

 The merge commit represents every change that has occurred on the feature branch since it got branched out from the master.

-Note: Even after merging we can go on with our work on both the master and feature branch independently.
+Note: Even after merging, we can go on with our work on both the master and the feature branches independently.

-Note: refer the following command Git add attributes
+Note: Refer to the following git add attributes

-In our case, we have given the command as Git add -A and after that, we will commit one sentence as shown below in this git tutorial.
+In our case, we have given the command as git add -A and after that, we will commit one sentence as shown below:

-Step4: Check the last 3 logs by giving the command as Git log -3
+Step 4: Check the last three logs by running the command: git log -3

-- But before that we let us get inside the master branch, by giving the following command
+Let us get inside the master branch using the following command:

 After that, we will perform merging with the help of the below command:

 Get in touch with Intellipaat for a comprehensive DevOps Training and be a certified DevOps Engineer!